astrolicious/studiocms/www/docs/src/content/docs/config-reference/dashboard.md

 - **Type:** `boolean | undefined`
 - **Default:** `true`

-Allows the user to enable or disable the Astro StudioCMS dashboard but still provide all the helper's and utilities to those who are customizing their setup, doing so will disable the dashboard and you will need to manage your content via the Astro Studio Dashboard at [Astro Studio](http://studio.astro.build).
+Allows the user to enable or disable the StudioCMS dashboard but still provide all the helper's and utilities to those who are customizing their setup, doing so will disable the dashboard and you will need to manage your content via the Astro Studio Dashboard at [Astro Studio](http://studio.astro.build).

 ### `faviconURL`